 • Need to strengthen drug enforcement through inspections.
 An agency whose licensees can prescribe controlled substances should have clear authority to monitor licensees for inappropriate prescribing patterns and take action as necessary.
 A nationwide epidemic of prescription drug abuse, including drug diversion, has raised awareness of medical professionals improperly prescribing controlled substances with serious consequences to patients and the public, including addiction, overdoses, and diversion of drugs for illegal sale on the street.
 The Medical Board currently responds to drug-related complaints against physicians and physician assistants.

+The board lacks explicit statutory authority to conduct fingerprint background checks for all licensees.
 Research has shown proactive monitoring of prescribing patterns has a positive effect on curbing prescription drug abuse and misuse.